jacksleight/blade-snip/README.md

 Check the examples above.

-Snips have their own variable scope, but variables defined in the template are included.

-Snip names can only contain alpha-numeric characters and underscores.
+Under the hood these are just closures.
+They have their own variable scope but variables defined in the template are included.
+Names can only contain alpha-numeric characters and underscores.